ezakariaa/ezakariaa/README.md

 👋 My name is Zakaria ELORCHE, but I also go by the nickname zikos.<br>
 🌱 I’m currently studying Full Stack Software engineering at ALX program || 100DaysofCodes with FreeCodeCamp || CyberSecurity with TryHackMe.<br>
 👀 I’m interested in Games, Anime/Manga, Infography, WebDesign, Print On demand...<br>
-📫 How to reach me on Mail : zakariaorche@gmail.com<br>
+✉️ How to reach me on Mail : zakariaorche@gmail.com<br>
-📩How to reach me on whatsapp +212664170000<br>
+📞 How to reach me on whatsapp +212664170000<br>

 ## Skills